-- What makes the most sense for you is totally personal, but here is a good resource to see the breakdown of the main types of childbirth classes.
+- Choosing the right birth class for you is a personal decision, but here is a good resource to see the breakdown of the main types of childbirth classes.

 It can be stressful to feel like you are all on your own out there.
 You’re not!
 Social support dampens how our brain interprets and responds to stress.
 Support during pregnancy has been shown to improve mama’s labor, mental health, and the health of her baby.